20 Small Business Tips and Tricks to Help You Grow

 If you want to start a small business, you've got to do the work to make it grow.
 There's no magic formula.
 It's hard work and a lot of trial and error.
 But with the right tools, you can grow a successful business.

 Branding is the cornerstone of successful marketing, providing a consistent message across media platforms that help potential customers identify your business as a trusted resource.

-In the digital age, the most powerful brands build their reputation online.
-Consumers can learn about a brand’s products and services through social media, reviews, videos, and blogs.
+In the digital age, the most potent brands build their reputation online.
+Consumers can learn about a brand's products and services through social media, reviews, videos, and blogs.
 This increases the chances of customers identifying your business as a trustworthy source.

 2 – Build a Sales Funnel

 This may mean asking them to complete a form and sending an email in the early stages.
 But as they become interested in your product or service, they may contact you directly or visit your website to learn more.
-By the time they’re ready to make a purchase, they’ll already have invested some time and attention into learning more about your business.
+By the time they're ready to purchase, they'll already have invested time and attention into learning more about your business.

 Once someone has completed a form and submitted an email address, they're ready to take the next step in your sales funnel.
 You can email them that you received their submission and then follow up with a phone call to further discuss your services or products.
 At this point, you want to make sure they're still interested in your business.
 If they aren't, you should be honest and explain why you won't be able to meet their needs.

 After a short discussion, let them know what you're looking for in a potential customer.
 For example, “I'm looking for people already in the home remodelling industry.
 They may have recently bought a home and want to do some renovations.
 I want to speak with anyone interested in the same thing.”